imandra-ai/fix-engine/README.md

 models to make it easier to generate the application-level logic from a higher-level language (e.g., AI's FIX DSL or FIX Orchestra).

-We hope this project will be the beginning of industry-led effort to mathematically formalise the rules and algorithms that run the financial markets.
+We hope this project will be the beginning of an industry-wide effort to mathematically formalise the rules and algorithms that run the financial markets.
 This formalisation will significantly benefit the industry, cutting down time and costs for connecting (and ensuring